-- A set of texts that share certain properties. - Can refer to a topic, genre, style, or similar or combinations.
-Also, languages can be seen specific domains, with few feature overlap. - In general, texts from the same domain can be seen as being drawn from the same underlying feature distribution.
+- A set of texts that share certain properties. - Can refer to a topic, genre, style, ... or combinations.
+Also, languages are a kind of specific domains, with few feature overlap. - In general, texts from a domain can be seen as being drawn from the same underlying feature distribution.